devanshjsr/devanshjsr/README.md

 Here are some ideas to get you started:
 -->

- - 🌱 I’m currently working on Mobile App Development
+ - 🌱 I’m currently working on Software Development
  - 💬 Ask me anything relevant
  - 📫 How to reach me: devanshjsr@gmail.com